Companies Using Drupal

 Drupal's industry distribution reveals its strength in the public and nonprofit sectors.
 Government Administration leads at 3.55% of all customers, followed immediately by Non-profit Organizations at 3.49%.
 Higher Education ranks fifth at 2.99%, rounding out what can only be described as the public sector trifecta.
 IT Services (3.22%) and Construction (3.06%) round out the top five.

-Government organizations using Drupal include federal agencies, municipal websites, and international bodies like the United Nations and Government of Canada.
-Higher education institutions on Drupal span universities, research centers, and educational government departments like France's Ministry of Education.
+Government organisations using Drupal include federal agencies, municipal websites, and international bodies like the United Nations, the Government of Canada, and the Australian Government's GovCMS platform (370+ sites across 115 agencies).
+Higher education on Drupal spans Ivy League institutions (Yale, Harvard, Princeton), state universities, and ministries of education like France's.
 The platform's security credentials and accessibility compliance make it a natural fit for these regulated environments.

 Drupal Alternatives & Competitors